-The appointed Engineer for the project shall visit the site at least 2 (two) times per month on separate occasions.
-One visit shall be scheduled for the Technical Meeting with a thorough site inspection with the Contractor and the Engineer's representative.
+The appointed Employer's Agent for the project shall visit the site at least 2 (two) times per month on separate occasions.
+One visit shall be scheduled for the Technical Meeting with a thorough site inspection with the Contractor and the Employer's Agent's representative.
 A second visit shall be scheduled for the monthly Site Meeting with a thorough site inspection with the Contractor and Client's representative.